fbartho/NoticeView/README.md

 NoticeView
 ==========
-A visual component to present a non-invasive notification to the user.
+A visual component to present a dynamically sized, non-invasive notification to the user.

 Based off of [tciuro/NoticeView](https://github.com/tciuro/NoticeView)